Jose Mari Gonzales: Political career

-In 1988, Gonzalez ran for mayor of Mandaluyong, but lost to former OIC Mayor Benjamin Abalos.
+In 1987, Gonzales ran as independent candidate in San Juan–Mandaluyong's congressional district, but lost to former Assemblyman Ronaldo Zamora.
+In 1988, he ran for mayor of Mandaluyong, but lost to former OIC Mayor Benjamin Abalos.
 In 1998, he ran for Congress as an independent candidate and won in San Juan, Metro Manila.
-He coalesced with the Laban ng Makabayang Masang Pilipino.
-On November 13, 2000, Gonzalez was involved in a slapping incident of retired general Bayani Fabic, Sergeant-at-Arms of the House of Representatives, which had impeached President Joseph Estrada.
-For the misdeed and after a lengthy court trial, the Quezon City Metropolitan Trial Court found Gonzalez guilty on criminal charges of grave slander by deed.
+He coalesced with the administration-aligned Laban ng Makabayang Masang Pilipino (LAMMP).
+On November 13, 2000, Gonzales was involved in a slapping incident of retired general Bayani Fabic, Sergeant-at-Arms of the House of Representatives, which occurred when Gonzales attempted to grab the institutional mace upon Deputy Speaker Alfredo Abueg Jr. declaring suspension of the session soon after the House impeached President Joseph Estrada.
+The action was later explained to be a "karate chop", with Gonzales stating that it was due to his frustration toward Fabic for failing to pacify cheering congressmen in the session hall.
+He later issued a public apology for his actions, but was later charged on April 23, 2001 for grave slander by deed before the Quezon City Metropolitan Trial Court Branch 39.

-Gonzalez ran for re-election as representative in 2001 under Liberal Party but lost to his predecessor, Ronaldo Zamora.
+Gonzales ran for re-election as representative in 2001 under Liberal Party but lost to his predecessor, Zamora.
 He was the leader of the United Opposition of San Juan, which also asked the Commission on Elections (COMELEC) to declare a failure of election in San Juan, citing alleged vote buying and harassment by the winning party.
+After he lost reelection, Gonzales was arrested at his home on the afternoon of May 24, 2001 by the Criminal Investigation and Detection Group of the Philippine National Police, but soon posted a bail bond of 6,000 pesos and was released.
+For the misdeed and after a lengthy court trial in which Gonzales pleaded "not guilty", the Quezon City Regional Trial Court found Gonzalez guilty on criminal charges of grave slander by deed in February 2010, which was later affirmed by the Court of Appeals in October 2013.

 Personal life

 Gonzalez was born in Manila.
 He studied at De La Salle College in Manila, majoring in Electronics and Communication Engineering.

 He was married to Charito Malarkey, a former model of Spanish and British ancestry.
 Their paths first crossed when she was twelve and he, seventeen.
-He was the father of actresses Cristina González de Romuáldez (wife of Tacloban Mayor Alfred Romuáldez) and Ana Margarita González.
+He was the father of actresses Cristina "Kring Kring" González Romuáldez (wife of Tacloban Mayor Alfred Romuáldez) and Ana Margarita González.